SquidDev/squiddev.github.io/ae-sat/index.md

 $$b$$ should be true (which is fine) but also that $$a$$ should be true *and* false (which is less fine).

-So whilst one *should* be able to solve SAT problems with your storage system, the current systems do not provide a suitable algorithm for doing so: preferring something efficient but incomplete over something complete and slow.
+So whilst one *should* be able to solve SAT problems with your storage system, the current systems do not provide a suitable algorithm for doing so: preferring something efficient but incomplete over something complete and slow[^akarso].

 ## What now?
 I'm going to be honest, the previous paragraph's conclusions leave me a little bit gutted.
 I really was looking forward